Some results on more flexible versions of Graph Motif: Maximizing the solution size

 In a natural decision form, we are also given an integer $k$ in the input and one looks for a solution of size $k$ (the number of deletions is thus equal to $|M|-k$).
 The problem is known to be in the $\fpt$ class for parameter $k$~\cite{Dondi2011a,Bruckner2009,guillemotfinding}.
-Concerning its approximation, \pmagm is $\apx$-hard, even when $G$ is a tree of maximum degree 3, the motif is colorful and each color appears at most two times in $G$ (in the same conditions, recall that the \pegm is polynomial~\cite{Dondi2011}).
+Concerning its approximation, \pmagm is $\apx$-hard, even when $G$ is a tree of maximum degree 3, the motif is colorful and each color appears at most twice in $G$ (in the same conditions, recall that the \pegm is polynomial~\cite{Dondi2011}).
 Moreover, there is no constant approximation ratio unless $\p = \np$, even when $G$ is a tree and $M$ is colorful~\cite{Dondi2011a}.

 In the following, we answer an open question of Dondi \textit{et al.}~\cite{Dondi2011a} concerning the approximation issue of the problem when $G$ is a tree where each color occurs at most twice.
-To do so, we use a reduction from \pmais, a problem stated as follows: Given a graph $G_I=(V_I,E_I)$, find the maximum subset $V'_I \subseteq V_I$ where there is no two nodes $u,v \in V'_I$ such that $\{u,v\} \in E_I$.
+More precisely, we prove that \pmagm cannot be approximated within $|V|^{\frac{1}{3}-\epsilon}, \forall \epsilon>0$, even when $G$ is a tree where each color appears at most twice and $M$ is colorful.
+To do so, we use a reduction from \pmais, a problem stated as follows: \PbOpt{\pmais}{A graph $G=(V,E)$.}{A subset $V' \subseteq V$ where there is no two nodes $u,v \in V'$ such that $\{u,v\} \in E$, and such that $|V'|$ is maximized.}

 Our proof proceeds in four steps.
-We first describe the construction of the instance $\I'=(G,C,col)$ for \pmagm from the instance $\I=(G_I)$ of \pmais (we consider the motif as $M = C$).
+We first describe the construction of the instance $\I'=(G,C,col)$ for \pmagm from the instance $\I=(G_I = (V_I,E_I))$ of \pmais (we consider the motif as $M = C$).
 We next prove that we can construct in polynomial time a solution for $\I'$ from a solution for $\I$ and, conversely, that we can construct in polynomial time a solution for $\I$ from a solution for $\I'$.
 Finally, we show that if there is an approximation algorithm with ratio $r$ for \pmagm, then there is an approximation algorithm with ratio $r$ for \pmais.

 Before stating the reduction, consider a total order over the edges of $G$.
 We then define a function $\adj : V_I \to 2^{E_I}$, giving for a node $v \in V_I$, the ordered list of edges where $v$ is involved (thus of size $d(v)$, the degree of $v$).
 With this order, consider that $\adj(v)[i]$ give the $i$-th edge where $v$ is involved.
 From the graph $G_I=(V_I,E_I)$, we build the graph $G=(V,E)$ as follows (see also Figure~\ref{fig:max motif}):